-A rule in this work is to follow the flow of energy from net energy assimilated by metabolising individuals over population dynamic growth to the interactive competition that distributes the ecologically available energy among the individuals-when calculating the relative Malthusian fitness of the individuals in the population.
-During the historical development of evolutionary thoughts there have been several other proposals on the importance of energy in biological evolution (e.g. Boltzmann 1886; Lotka 1922; Schrödinger 1944; Odum and Pinkerton 1955; Van Valen 1976; Wicken 1985; Brown et al. 2024).
+My work on self-organising selection follows the flow of energy in the evolving population-from net energy assimilated by metabolising individuals over population dynamic growth to the interactive competition that distributes the ecologically available energy among the individuals-when calculating natural selection from the relative Malthusian fitnesses of the individuals.
+During the historical development of evolutionary thoughts there have been several other proposals on the importance of energy in biological evolution (e.g. Boltzmann 1886; Lotka 1922; Schrödinger 1944; Odum and Pinkerton 1955; Van Valen 1976;

+Wicken 1985; Brown et al. 2024).
 None of these use the agreed demographic definition of natural selection fitness as the Malthusian parameter r (Fisher 1930; Lande 1982; Partridge and Harvey 1988; Caswell 1989a; Charlesworth 1994), and there has thus been considerable confusion in understanding and applying these concepts (Hall and McWhirter 2023).

 Due to their vaguely defined connection to demographic fitness and natural selection, I do not discuss these studies further.
-I review the bottom-up forward self-organising selection, and discuss and evaluate it as an extension of the mainstream evolutionary biology that developed from the population genetic synthesis (Fisher 1930; Wright 1931; Haldane 1932), its definition of fitness as the Malthusian parameter, and the subsequent development of traditional life history theory (Lande 1982; Partridge and Harvey 1988; Caswell 1989; Roff 1992; Stearns 1992; Charlesworth 1994).
+I describe the bottom-up forward self-organising selection, and discuss and evaluate it as an extension of the mainstream evolutionary biology that developed from the population genetic synthesis (Fisher 1930; Wright 1931; Haldane 1932), its definition of fitness as the Malthusian parameter, and the subsequent development of traditional life history theory (Lande 1982; Partridge and Harvey 1988; Caswell 1989; Roff 1992; Stearns 1992; Charlesworth 1994).